 With unbalanced microphones, a displacement of the diaphragm inward should typically produce a positive amplitude in the microphone signal.
-This is because the start of a transient of a sound should produce sound pressure that moves the diaphragm backward.
+This is because the start of a transient should produce sound pressure that moves the diaphragm backward.
 This is referred to as positive polarity.

-The same is said of balanced microphones but this is only seen once the microphone signal passes through the preamp’s differential amplifier.
-At that point, we typically see a positive amplitude when the diaphragm is moved inward and a negative amplitude when the diaphragm is moves outward.
+Balanced microphones are the same, but this is only seen once the microphone signal passes through the preamp's differential amplifier.
+At that point, we typically see a positive amplitude when the diaphragm is moved inward, and a negative amplitude when the diaphragm is moves outward.
 This is also generally referred to as positive polarity.

 Conversely, loudspeakers accept audio and produce sound.
 They should, therefore, be wired to push outward with positive amplitude and pull backward with negative amplitude.

-This is the way microphones and loudspeakers are typically set up in order for all equipment to work well together in terms of polarity.
+This is how microphones and loudspeakers are typically set up for all equipment to work well together in terms of polarity.